How to legally change your name in Western Australia

 Yes.

-Young people over the age of 18 can make an application directly whereas if you are under 18 years of age, your parents or guardians will need to make the application on your behalf.
+Young people 18 years and older can make an application directly whereas if you are under 18 years of age, your parents or guardians will need to make the application on your behalf.

 As a young person under 18 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it’s not possible for you to make an application to change your name by yourself until you are over 18 years old).